apu727/AnsatzEvolve/Manual.md

   Specifying this means that the lowest eigenvalue is not calculated if ```writeproperties``` is specified.
 The Lowest eigenvalue is also not calculated if the Hamiltonian has more rows than 100000.
 The Hamiltonian size is logged as:  ```Matrix linear size: XXXX``` to stderr.

+* ```makeRDM```

+  Computes the 1RDM, 2RDM, 1NCORR,2NCORR.
+See Lower in manual

+* ```noHess```
+  Dont compute the Hessian when writing properties.
+This can be slow for very large systems.
+This also disables the Metric and associated properties.
+Gradient is always computed

+* ```noRDM2```
+  Dont compute the RDM2 when writing properties, makeRDM must be set for this to have any effect.
+The RDM2 can be slow for very large systems if youre not interested in this set this.

 * ```help```

   Prints the help